Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/single-namespace/README.md

         $ curl -X POST http://localhost:8080/topics?message=hello

+   or when the app runs on App Service or VM

+        $ curl -d -X POST http://[your-app-URL]/topics?message=hello

-7. Verify in your app’s logs that a similar message was posted:
+8. Verify in your app’s logs that a similar message was posted:

         New message received: 'hello'
         Message 'hello' successfully checkpointed

-8. Delete the resources on [Azure Portal][azure-portal] to avoid unexpected charges.
+9. Delete the resources on [Azure Portal][azure-portal] to avoid unexpected charges.

 ## Enhancement
 ### Set Service Bus message headers